goauthentik/authentik/website/docs/providers/radius/index.md

 ### Limitations

-The radius provider only supports the clear-text protocol:
+The RADIUS provider only supports the clear-text protocol:

 ![](./protocols.png)